The short answer is no. Here’s a little more information:

 Marcus Troup, a Farmers Insurance® agent in Springfield, Missouri, explains what matters about your vehicle — and what doesn’t.

-A. The notion that your car’s color affects your rates is a myth.
-It’s true that some vehicles are more expensive to insure than others, but any difference is based on hard data.
+Answer The notion that your car’s color affects your rates is a myth.
+It’s true that some vehicles are more expensive to insure than others, but any difference is based on hard data

 For example, we know that a full-size pickup truck is more likely to cause more damage than a compact car when it hits something.
 A rollover accident can have more serious consequences when you’re driving a soft-top convertible.
 High-performance cars are more likely to be involved in speed-related accidents.
 These are the issues we look at it.